pontem-network/lumio-framework/lumio-framework/doc/genesis.md

 <tr>
 <td>3</td>
-<td>The Lumio coin should be initialized during genesis and only the Lumio framework account should own the mint and burn capabilities for the APT token.</td>
+<td>The Lumio coin should be initialized during genesis and only the Lumio framework account should own the mint and burn capabilities for the LUM token.</td>
 <td>Critical</td>
 <td>Both mint and burn capabilities are wrapped inside the stake::LumioCoinCapabilities and transaction_fee::LumioCoinCapabilities resources which are stored under the lumio framework account.</td>
 <td>Formally verified via <a href="#high-level-req-3">initialize_lumio_coin</a>.</td>